zqfang/fastwilcox/README.md

 ## Citation

-If you use this software, please cite the Toucan project.
+If you use this software, please cite the fastwilcox project.